n3tsphere/drupalcapwn/README.md

 # drupalcapwn

 ## Description
-**drupalcapwn** is a Drupal Module Vulnerability Checker : It will check for a Drupal module (as found with any drupal scanner like [droopescan](https://github.com/SamJoan/droopescan)) related Drupal Security Advisories and can filter Advisories having available exploits :
+**drupalcapwn** is a Drupal Module Vulnerability Checker : It will check Drupal Security Advisories for vulnerabilities in a Drupal Module (as found with any drupal scanner like [droopescan](https://github.com/SamJoan/droopescan)) and can filter advisories having available exploits.
 * Uses Drupal API to build a local SQLite Database containing Drupal security advisories.
 * Display security advisories for a Drupal Module
-* Display security advisories with known exploits only (or theoritical exploits).
+* Display security advisories with known exploits
 * Display recent security advisories (filter by year).
 * Output security advisories in plain text or JSON.